-The bolo di manteka is our version of the American pound cake.
-The recipe is quite easy to remember, because we use about a pound of every ingredient.
-The bolo di manteka is a moist (and quite heavy) cake that is often used as a base for Antillean birthday cakes.
+De Bolo di Manteka is the Antillean version of the American 'pound cake'.
+The recipe is very easy to remember because you use a pound of almost everything.
+It is a firm, somewhat heavier cake that is actually always used as an Antillean birthday cake.

 - a pinch of salt